Answers To All Your Questions

 Holly has now been retired and will live out her life with us, as I do not rehome my girls.
 So her pups can always come by for a visit with her.

 Winnie is an F1b, which is a cross between an F1 Goldendoodle and a poodle.
 She is considered a parti doodle, this is a two-colored coat that is at least 50% white, with colored markings/spots in any other colors, like brown, red, black, etc. She is apricot and white.
 She did have littermates that were black and white also.
 This will be her first litter in 2020.
 I am hoping to find an F1b parti Goldendoodle to mate with her, but I am still in the process of finding the perfect match.
-Her 2020 litter was with a F1 stud making her pups F2b Standard Goldendoodles.
-They may carry the parti-gene but the outcome of the pups coloring is unknown.
+Her 2020 litter was with an F1 stud making her pups F2b Standard Goldendoodles.
+They may carry the parti-gene, but they were solid colors.
+Her 2021 litter was with an F1b parti Goldendoodle, in which she did have some parti pups.

 Roo is an F2 Goldendoodle, which is a cross between F1 Goldendoodle and an F1 Goldendoodle.
 She is considered a parti doodle also, this is a two-colored coat that is mostly white with colored markings/spots.
 She is apricot and white.
 I will not be breeding her in 2020.
 I am hoping to find an F1b parti Goldendoodle to mate with her in 2021, but still trying to find the perfect match.
 So her pups may be considered F2b, or F2bb, or multi-gen, depending on the stud I find for her.
 So they may carry the parti-gene but the outcome of the pups coloring is unknown.